wxyz-abcd/node-haxball/README.md

 - `Plugin`: A class that defines a plugin.
 Any plugin should be based on this class.

-  - `static constants`:
-    - `AllowFlags`: These flags allow us to understand whether the plugin is able to work correctly while joining or creating a room.
-Should be used in a GUI environment.

   - `constructor(name, active, metadata)`: creates a new Plugin instance.
 A plugin is automatically activated just after initialization, while a Room object is being created, if active is true.
 Metadata is the information that you would want to show/update inside a GUI application.

   - `properties`: